CNormx/Connectify_EDA/Connectify Exploratory Data Analysis.md

-# Social Buzz Exploratory Data Analysis
+# Connectify Exploratory Data Analysis

 **Analysis and Insights**

 First, I downloaded individual CSV files from the Accenture platform to obtain the `Content`, `Reactions`, and `ReactionTypes` tables.
-I then created the Social Buzz dataset in BigQuery and imported these tables into it.
+I then created the Connectify dataset in BigQuery and imported these tables into it.

 ```sql
 CREATE TABLE IF NOT EXISTS "Accenture".content